Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 Read More: List of Top 50 Companies Using Blockchain Technology

 2. Scalability Is An Issue

 Blockchains are not scalable as their counterpart centralized systems.
 If you have used the Bitcoin network, then you would know that the transactions are completed depending on the network congestion.
 This problem is related to scalability issues with blockchain networks.
 In simple words, the more people or nodes join the network, the chances of slowing down is more!

 However, there has been an increasing change in how blockchain technology works.
 With the right evolution of the technology, scalability options are being integrated with the Bitcoin network as well.
 The solution is to do transactions off-blockchain and only use blockchain to store and access information.

-However, all these solutions are still not at par with the centralized systems.
-If you compare Bitcoin and VISA transaction speed, you will find a huge difference between them.
+However, all these solutions are still not on par with the centralized systems.
+If you compare Bitcoin and VISA transaction speeds, you will find a huge difference between them.
 Right now, Bitcoin can only do 4.6 transactions per second.
 In comparison, VISA can do a whooping 1700 transactions per second.
 This means that in a day, it can do 150 million transactions per second.

 Lastly, we can say that blockchain might not be still well-equipped for real-world applications.
 It still needs significant improvement before it can be adopted in day-to-day life.

 3. Some Blockchain Solutions Consume Too Much Energy